SenecaOne/WordPress-Stack-Vagrant/README.md

 PHP 5.5 optimized with Opcache

+NGINX built from source to include Google PageSpeed module.

 Includes Varnish HTTP Purge (activated), WordPress Importer (not activated), and Jetpack (not activated) wordpress plugins installed by default.